dariusz-a/AISRouting/docs/tech_design/application_organization.md

     /// <summary>
     /// Loads and filters AIS positions for a vessel within time interval.
+    /// This method actually loads CSV file content - only called when Process! button clicked.
+    /// CSV files may be gigabytes in size, so this is deferred until necessary.
     /// </summary>
     public static IReadOnlyList<ShipState> LoadShipStates(string vesselFolder, TimeInterval interval);